HencAd/CV_project/README.md

    - Add a recommendation system that analyzes the video content and suggests similar movies or ads that might interest the user.
    - Use data from the video analysis to generate real-time recommendations, increasing user engagement and interactivity.

+4. **Improving Detection of Film-Like Commercials**
+   - Introduce **temporal attention mechanisms** to better analyze how ads transition over time.
+   - Incorporate **scene detection algorithms** to identify cuts and pacing typical of commercials.
+   - Experiment with **contrastive learning** to distinguish film-like ads from actual movie scenes.
+   - Expand the dataset by **adding more mislabeled or ambiguous commercials**, training the model to recognize edge cases better.